 You might also like these posts:

-6. Spelling & Grammar
+6. Avoid Spelling and Grammar Mistakes

 A typo, misspelled word or poorly worded sentence isn't going to lead to distrust, but it won't help either, especially if it occurs frequently.
-For example, if a proofreading service often misspells words like "grammer" instead of "grammar" and uses two spaces after a period instead of one space — the audience isn't going to trust the business is an expert on the topic of writing.
+For example, if a proofreading service often misspells words like "grammer" instead of "grammar" and uses two spaces after a period instead of one space — the target market isn't going to trust the business is an expert on the topic of writing.

-7. Ratings & Reviews
+7. Showcase Ratings and Reviews

 Start encouraging — not bribing — customers to rate and review your company on authoritative sites like Google, Facebook and Yelp.
 Add those testimonials (with photos) to sales pages.

 Collect the most influential company or publication logos of companies that use or have featured your products/services.
-Then, set them to grayscale, so the colors don’t clash with your own branding.
+Then, set them to grayscale, so the colors don’t clash with your branding.

-9. Business Bio
+9. Have a Business Bio

-10. Founder & Team Bios
+10. Have Founder and Team Bios

-Statistics reveal the facts and figures behind the success of a business.
+Statistics reveal the facts and figures behind the success of a business, its products/services or the target market.
+Potential customers are attracted to statistics because it gives them a quantifiable reason why a business is trustworthy.
 McDonald’s did this for years with their slogan, "Billions and Billions Served” and many internet marketers like Pat Flynn do this by sharing their income reports.

 Brainstorm a list of statistics that build online trust and sell products/services.
 Then, shorten the list to the best ones.
 After that, add the statistics to your homepage or sales pages.